hdShang/arxiv-daily/docs/cs-CV/2025-10-28/papers/251023981v4-teleego-benchmarking-egocentric-ai-assistants-in-the-wild.md

 ---
 layout: default
-title: TeleEgo: Benchmarking Egocentric AI Assistants in the Wild
+title: "TeleEgo: Benchmarking Egocentric AI Assistants in the Wild"
 ---

 # TeleEgo: Benchmarking Egocentric AI Assistants in the Wild